Atashnezhad/Drilling_AI_Platform_GUI/README.md

   <img width="800" src="Assets/Capture2.PNG" >
 </p>

-**PDC ROP Simulation results** :
+**PDC ROP Simulation results**:

-The drilling ROP was simulate using the drilling optimization software and the results are seen in the following figures.
+In step one, the drilling ROP is simulate using the drilling optimization software and the results are seen in the following figures.

 <p align="left">
   <img width="800" src="Assets/ch_m.png" >